RianneLam96/Thesis_Project_Crowd_Prediction/README.md

 2) Preprocessing the data
 3) Training a prediction model
 4) Generating the predictions
-5) Outputting the predictions to the database
+5) Writing the predictions to the database

 **Backtesting**: Several experiments were performed where the use of different predictor variables and prediction models were compared based on validation/test data.
 This was done in the backtesting section of the notebook.